-Do not worry that being called in for an adjustment of status interview means that your application for adjustment of status has been singled out for extra scrutiny.
-Interviews are a normal part of the process, allowing USCIS to confirm the information you and your petitioner have provided on the petition and your application for adjustment of status and review all the facts with you.
+Do not worry that being called in for an adjustment of status interview means that your application for adjustment has been singled out for extra scrutiny.
+Interviews are a normal part of the process, allowing USCIS to personally confirm the information you and your petitioner have provided and review all the facts with you.

 Be sure to have a full meal beforehand, as you are not allowed to bring food into the building.
-Also, if you're a smoker, be warned that USCIS faciliities are "smoke free."
+Also, if you're a smoker, be warned that USCIS facilities are "smoke free."

 The officer will also ask to see the documents that you brought along, to verify their validity and make sure you are still eligible for the green card.
 If, for example, you were applying to immigrate as the unmarried son or daughter or a U.S. green card holder, and you stated that you recently got married, the officer would find you ineligible, and deny your application.
 A similar result might occur if you had recently been convicted of a crime.

-Family-based green card applicants will generally be questioned about their sponsor and relationship with the sponsor.
-Generally the officer will want to confirm that you and your sponsor have a genuine relationship and that the sponsor has not sponsored you merely to enable you to get a green card.
+Family-based green card applicants will typically be questioned about their sponsor and relationship with the sponsor.
+The officer will want to confirm that the immigrant and sponsor have a genuine relationship and that the sponsor has not sponsored someone merely to enable them to get a green card.

-The officer will want to know if there are any changes in your life since the application for adjustment of status which could affect your status, so bring any documentation to back up these changes (original and copy for the file).
+The officer will want to know if there are any changes in your life since the application for adjustment of status that could affect your status, so bring any documentation to back up these changes (original and copy for the file).
 Examples include the birth certificate of any recently born children, evidence of the family petitioner's new employer, and so forth.

 You can have your attorney accompany you.
 (The attorney will file Form G-28 Notice of Appearance).

 If all goes well, USCIS will approve you for permanent residence, and place an "I-551" stamp in your passport.
 You don't receive the green card that day; it will come some weeks later.